mozartfish/dd2477-book-recommendation-search/README.md

 ```
 Other versions might also work but not guaranteed

+## How to run the java application

 Java 23 is required

 In order for the java program to be able to connect to the Elasticsearch instance the credentials need to be placed in file `src/main/java/se/kth/booksearcher/data/BookEngine.java` on line 39

+Run the application like a standard gradle project

 ## How to run Webscraper
 (Elasticsearch needs to be running)